 That estimate seems a bit high to me, but it’s true you can’t go anywhere without running into one of them.
 Most of the bridges are painted yellow, one of the city’s official colors.

 And the bridges are named after some of the city’s coolest all-time residents, like Warhol and Clemente.

 3 The Mattress Factory

 Contrary to its title, this institution is not a manufacturer of bedding, but an innovative museum on the North Side.

 It always has a sweet collection of temporary and permanent exhibits, but the one you’re most likely to remember is the “Infinity Dots Mirrored Room.”

 4 The view coming through the tunnel

 They say Pittsburgh is the only city with a front door.
-Drive through the Fort Pitt tunnel, and when you come out the other side, a panoramic view of the city suddenly smacks you in the face, with the North Shore and the sports stadiums on the left, the downtown skyline straight ahead, and the South Side on the right.
+Drive through the Fort Pitt tunnel from the airport, and when you come out the other side, a panoramic view of the city suddenly smacks you in the face, with the North Shore and the sports stadiums on the left, the downtown skyline straight ahead, and the South Side on the right.

 Yinz guys goin’ dahntahn ‘n at?
 I was 25 years old before I learned that “slippy” isn’t a real word.
 Stillers, spicket, gumbands, jaggers, chipped ham, and nebby are all part of the unique Pittsburgh dialect.